spiffe/spiffe.io/content/spire/_index.md

 ---
-title: Overview
+title: About SPIRE
-short: Overview
+short: About SPIRE
-description: A basic introduction to SPIRE, the SPIFFE Runtime Environment
+description: A few words about SPIRE, the SPIFFE Runtime Environment
 weight: 1
 ---